-Following a period of closure in the Summer 2020, Stanborough Secondary School has developed a contingency plan, in line with DFE guidelines (Guidance for full opening: schools 27 July 2020) in the need for a further lockdown in Hertfordshire or the country.
+Following a period of closure in the Summer 2020, Stanborough Secondary School has developed a contingency plan, in line with DFE guidelines (Guidance for full opening: schools 27 July 2020 and updated in February 2021) in the need for a further lockdown in Hertfordshire or the country.
 Children will continue to be provided with an education remotely which is of high quality and aligns as closely as possible with in-school provision.

 Since March, the school provided a successful model, which included:

 - Using different mediums to communicate to meet all needs of all parents – videos/leaflets etc.